WSHAPER/qemu-docker-ssh/README.md

 Create `storage` directory and follow instructions.
 Make sure that check directory paths match in `first-setup.yml` and `docker-compose.yml` with your local system.

+Before running any of the following Docker commands, make sure the Docker Desktop application is running.
+You can start it from the Start Menu or ensure it's set to start automatically with Windows.

 ### Start first setup:
 ```bash
 docker-compose -f first-setup.yml up -d